-In the early 1990s, when computers became personal, popular, and mainstream, opponents said they would kill jobs and displace workers.
+In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 As of today, artificial intelligence (AI for short) has become mainstream.
 Now what?